Jeremy Chinn: Pre-draft

 On January 25, 2020, Chinn participated in the 2020 Senior Bowl and played under Detroit Lions' head coach Matt Patricia on the North as they defeated the South 34–17.
 He was able to increase his profile and was overall seen to be impressive, but considered as raw.
-He attended the NFL Scouting Combine and his 30 on the Wonderlic continued to impress teams, along with his affable personality.
+He attended the NFL Scouting Combine and his 30 on the Wonderlic continued to impress teams, along with his personality.
 He was a sudden unexpected rising prospect in the 2020 NFL draft and was projected to possibly be a late first-round pick.

 NFL analyst Daniel Jeremiah ranked Chinn as the third best safety prospect (48th overall) in the draft.
 Former NFL executive Gil Brandt had Chinn ranked as the fifth best safety prospect (66th overall).
 Kevin Hanson of Sports Illustrated had him as the fifth best safety in the draft.
 Steven Ruiz of USA Today had Chinn as the sixth best safety available in the draft.
 He was ranked fifth among all safeties (50th overall) by the Draft Network.
 NFL draft analyst Lance Zierlein projected Chinn to be selected in the second round of the 2020 NFL draft.
-NFL draft analysts projected him to be a second or third round pick at the latest.
+NFL draft analysts projected him to be a second- or third-round pick at the latest.

 "Chinn is a fun player to study.
 He lined up all over the field in SIU’s scheme.
 He has an outstanding blend of size, speed and instincts.
 He is at his best when he’s in the box as a down safety/nickel linebacker.
 He has tremendous range to make plays sideline to sideline.
 He can locate and play the ball naturally (see: the high-point INT vs. UMass).
 He does have a little tightness when he’s in space, but he recovers quickly.
 He is a very firm/reliable tackler.
 Overall, I believe Chinn is ideally suited to play WLB at the next level.
 He is exactly what teams are looking for in today’s NFL."